 The Text Block is the primary means of adding text to your site.
-You can use Text Blocks to add headings, quotes, pre-formatted text, links, and lists.
+You can use Text Blocks to add headings, links, lists, quotes, and preformatted text.

 Before you begin

-- To troubleshoot text that you've already pasted, visit Fixing text formatting.
+- To troubleshoot text you've already pasted, use the Text Toolbar to remove formatting.
+For more tips, visit Fixing text formatting.

-- The Text Block is for adding text, and the Style Editor is for changing fonts, colors, and sizes.
+- Use the Text Block to add your text.
+Use the Style Editor to change fonts, colors, and sizes.

-Use the Text Block Editor to apply or remove formatting.
+Use the text toolbar to apply or remove formatting.

 Create a link

-To create a link, highlight the text that you want to link, and then and click the link icon.
-You can link to an external page, internal page, a file, or an email address.
-To learn more, visit Creating a text link.
+Highlight the text that you want to link, then click the link icon.
+You can link to:

-Highlight text and click a Paragraph Align icon to alight text to the left, center, or right.
+Click a paragraph align icon to align text to the left, center, or right.

-Use the Format drop-down menu to create headings, switch back to normal (paragraph) text, create blockquotes, and create pre-formatted text.
+Highlight text, and then use the Format drop-down menu to switch back to normal (paragraph) text, create headings, or format quotes.

 Add numbered and bulleted lists

-Click the indent and un-indent icons to indent text and create nested lists.
+Click the numbered and bulleted list icons to create lists.

 Paste as plain text

-To remove formatting, highlight the text and click the Remove Formatting icon, which looks like a "no" symbol.
-This reverts the text to its original formatting.
+To remove formatting, highlight the text and click the “no” icon.
+This action reverts the text to its original formatting.

 Remove the Text Block